tidepool-org/user-api-client/README.md

 ### getMetaPair
 * ```getMetaPair (client)```
-*Middleware to retrieve the token pair for meta -- expects a token in a * *request header, processes it, and returns information about the token in * *the _metapair variable on the request.*
+*Middleware to retrieve the "meta" token pair -- expects _tokendata to be set on the request* *object.
+The _tokendata object must have a userid field.
+The easiest way to make* *sure that these are on the request before this middleware runs is to include the checkToken* *middleware first.
+If all goes well, attaches the _metapair variable on the request.*
     * ```client``` -- client to use when talking to the user-api